A home gets listed by an agent in a rather popular neighbourhood.

 Obviously, a referral from your immediate circle will carry quite some weight, it’s very important to do your own research!

-After all, that particular agent might have a certain area specialization or certain skills which aren’t applicable to your unique situation.
+After all, that particular real estate agent might have a certain area specialization or certain skills which aren’t applicable to your unique situation.

 Have you Googled the agent’s name?